Melasma - its causes, signs, and treatments

 Tyrosinase inhibiting products will reduce melanocyte melanin production so that the skin can't hang onto the melanin.
 I like to combine hydroquinone with the botanical lighteners arbutin, kojic acid.
 Azelaic acid works too but can be irritating.
 Again, hydroquinone works the best.
 It can be added to the botanical lighteners in my Pigment Fading Pads.
-Vitamin C, as in my Vitamin C Anti-Wrinkle Serum, will help inhibit tyrosinase too.
+Vitamin C will help inhibit tyrosinase but product formulation is difficult because this fragile molecule readily degrades on contact with air.
 Another product called Cysteamine Cream also inhibits tyrosinase.
 It is available without prescription but smells like rotten eggs.
 We are expecting new products soon that don't have the smell.

 Fight melasma with ingredients that exfoliate skin, reduce sun damage and turn down tyrosinase.

 The tyrosinase inhibitors will penetrate skin better if you also use retinol and glycolic acid products such as my Retinol Anti-Wrinkle Night Cream and Glycolic Acid Face Cream.
 These two ingredients also down regulate (turn down) tyrosinase and increase skin cell turnover to help shed pigment.

-Prevent melasma by wearing a broad spectrum sunscreen with SPF 30+ and products with iron oxide over 3.2% every day.
+Prevent melasma by wearing a broad spectrum SPF 30+ sunscreen with 5% or more zinc oxide that contains iron oxide every day.

 It is really important to block UV rays that lead to pigment formation.
-You need to block visible rays too and you do that with products that contain 3.2% or more iron oxide.
-My Sheer Strength Pure Physical Matte Tinted SPF 50+ Sunscreen gives you both UV and visible light protection.
-Top it with mineral powder for even more protection.
+You need to block visible rays too and you do that with products that contain iron oxide.
+My Sheer Strength Pure Physical Matte Tinted SPF 30+ Sunscreen gives you both UV and visible light protection.
+Top it with Sheer Strength Pure Physical SPF 50 Refresh Powder Sunscreen and/or mineral powder for even more iron oxide protection.
+Ideally, you want a full 3.2% or more iron oxide on your melasma-prone skin and my Powder Sunscreen gives you that.

 What is the best skin care routine to fix melasma?

 Remember you get the best results with Complete Skin Care.
 Dr. Bailey’s Complete Skin Care involves the 4 essential skin care steps of,

 CLEANSE skin with a gentle cleanser.
-Use a non-irritating toner will help remove any residual dirt and skin oil to enhance penetration of products as well.
+Using a non-irritating toner will help remove any residual dirt and skin oil to enhance penetration of products as well.